sonebu/wifi_rss_positioning_visioncalib/tools/readme.md

 - datacollection_rss.py: script that takes in experiment folderpath, dumps timestamped tshark readings to file
 - datacollection_merge.py: script that takes in experiment folderpath, merges \_loc.py and \_rss.py outputs to create data.json

-the other files are auxiliary
+the other files are auxiliary.

+datacollection_loc_sort.py is a direct replica of https://github.com/abewley/sort/blob/master/sort.py